clean-code-craft-tcq-1/test-for-analytics-SreeKiruthika/README.md

 4. Find the trend of breaches from the readings available in CSV file
 5. Record min/max/brach count/trend data from csv file
 6. Convert recorded data to PDF when a week is over
-6. Notification alert sent when PDF is updated and stored (also alerts if storing / conversion of PDF fails)
+6. Notification alert of PDF storage / conversion status (alerts if storing / conversion of PDF fails)
 7. Write "Invalid input" to the PDF when the csv doesn't contain expected data